Dirofilarioses in Cats

 Prednisolone (2 mg/kg/24 hour declining over a few weeks) should be given to cats with respiratory signs that test positive on antigen and/or antibody testing (Jones et al., 2014).
 In asymptomatic cats with suggestive radiographic changes, prednisolone treatment should also be applied, and treatment should be followed up by the same clinical, radiographic and antigen/antibody testing method (Jones et al., 2014).
 Improvement of radiographic changes associated with previous positive antigen tests becoming negative are markers of recovery despite the persistence of positive antibody tests (Jones et al., 2014).
 Hyperacute cases of HWD require intensive care unit stabilization because of the risk of respiratory failure and shock.

 Adequate preventative treatment covering the whole of the transmission season is crucial for effective prevention, and a year-round approach is often the best option because of climatic differences concerning humidity having a great impact on the risk of exposure for susceptible hosts (Montoya-Alonso et al., 2016).
-Five preventative drugs are currently available for cats and are monthly given orally or topically as spot-ons (Baker et al., 2014; Dillon et al., 2014; Little et al., 2015) (table 1).
-Antigen- or antibody-positive cats can be safely given preventative therapy but both of these tests should be carried out before starting chemoprophylaxis to obtain a risk assessment for HWD in cats living in endemic areas (Jones et al., 2014).
+Five preventative drugs are currently available for cats and are monthly given orally or topically as spot-ons (Baker et al., 2014; Dillon et al., 2014; Little et al., 2015; McTier et al., 2019) (table 1).
+Antigen- or antibody-positive cats can be safely given preventative therapy, but both tests should be carried out before starting chemoprophylaxis to obtain a risk assessment for HWD in cats living in endemic areas (Jones et al., 2014).

 Table 1: drugs available for chemoprophylaxis of feline HWD

 |MACROCYCLIC LACTONE||MONTHLY POSOLOGY||ADMINISTRATION ROUTE|